Rudolf-Barbu/Ward/README.md

     1. Clone the project
     2. docker build --tag ward
-    3. docker run --rm -it --name ward -p 4000:4000 -p <application port>:<application port> --privileged ward
+    3. docker run --restart unless-stopped -it -d --name ward  -p 4000:4000 -e WARD_PORT=4000 -e WARD_THEME=dark --privileged ward
-    4. Go to localhost:4000 in web browser, input the same application port
+    4. Go to localhost:4000 in web browser
-    5. If you get error after being redirected to application port try hitting refresh

 ### Config

 If you want to change Ward's configuration, you can edit `setup.ini`.
 When using Docker, use the environment variables `WARD_NAME`,`WARD_THEME`, `WARD_PORT` to automatically regenerate this file at startup.
 Using any environment variable listed will enable the defaults below and immediately start Ward without the GUI setup.

 | Setting    | Description                  | Default |
 |------------|------------------------------|---------|